Free · Open Source · Public Data

 Stanford / Elsevier Top 2% Most Cited Scientists (2022–2025)

-Dr. Kelleni is a pharmacologist and clinical researcher who developed ARI² and the Per-Paper Geographic Dispersion Index (PPGDI) as tools for bibliometric research integrity screening.
+Dr. Kelleni is a pharmacologist and clinical researcher who developed ARI² (Author Research Integrity Risk Index), JPI² (Journal Publishing Integrity Risk Index), and the Per-Paper Geographic Dispersion Index (PPGDI) as free, open, public-record bibliometric tools for research integrity screening.
 The index was developed without institutional funding in a resource-limited research environment, using AI-assisted analysis under the author's direction and supervision.
 Its development was motivated by direct observation of paper-mill solicitation and by a commitment to transparent, accessible research integrity tools that researchers in any setting can apply freely.

 Transparency